Food for Feeling Great – Fresh Vegetables

 Tomato is actually an acid fruit, due to a significant content of citric, oxalic and malic acids (giving pH 4.2).
 Nevertheless, like virtually all fresh fruits and veggies, it actually alkalises the tissue fluids and helps neutralise the acidity underlying arthritis, rheumatism and many other conditions.

 The greatest attribute of the tomato is that it is one of the richest of all foods in the powerful antioxidant, lycopene, one of the 600-odd carotenoids.
-Studies have found that tomatoes among all foods bring about the most dramatic reduction in the risk of prostate cancer, regular consumption decreasing the risk by 40 percent.
+Studies have found that tomatoes among all foods bring about the most dramatic reduction in the risk of prostate cancer, with regular consumption decreasing the risk by 40 percent.
 Because lycopene is so effective at mopping up free radicals, most cancers are benefitted, especially those of the digestive tract, breasts and lungs.
 In relation to heart attack, a high intake of lycopene can halve the risk.

 A high intake has also been found to enhance mental and physical capacity in older people, making the tomato an excellent food for all ages.